THE INTERPLAY BETWEEN CLIMATE CHANGE, HEALTH, MIGRATION, ARMED CONFLICTS AND GENDER INEQUALITY

 https://instagram.com/movenorthernkenya?igshid=OGQ5ZDc2ODk2ZA==

-RIPTOYA ELEMA KANANO
+RIPTOYA KANANO ELEMA

-Chief Executive Officer and Founder, Move Northern Kenya
+Chief Executive Officer, Move Northern Kenya

 VICTORIA GONCHARUK